 Many years ago, when I finally overcame my extremely painful breakup, I noticed a substantial shift in different areas of my life.
 I’d become stronger, more independent, my relationship to others had improved-I was simply able to enjoy life more.

 That was the moment when I started to plan how to convey this to other people with similar problems.
-But I wasn’t sure if the techniques I used would help other break up or divorce victims as well.
+But I wasn’t sure if the techniques I used would help another break up or divorce victims as well.
 Maybe they were only helpful in my personal case?

-That’s when I went in search of the magic formula for overcoming a break up.
+That’s when I went in search of the magic formula for overcoming a breakup.

 I had a concrete idea how a coaching program would look like, but I also needed another perspective, not just my own.
 So I decided to interview as many people as possible about how they survived their break ups or divorces.

 I started with relatives, then friends, then friends of friends.
-I did a survey in a newspaper, and finally with the help of a friend psychologist, I was able to interview numerous people with different experiences.
+I did a survey in a newspaper, and finally, with the help of a friend psychologist, I was able to interview numerous people with different experiences.